 Gotta say, being a spirit ain’t all it’s cracked up to be.
 Your ability to manipulate the environment is extremely limited and enjoying a good meal or a drink is completely out of the question.
 That said, seeing how your current state is anything but natural, you’re obviously not going to simply kick back and relax.
 No siree!

 Being incorporeal does let you ignore the laws of gravity, however, and float around without a care in the world.
 Might want to consider going exploring at some point though, you know, to progress the story and such.
 Anyway… as you make your way through each area, you’ll encounter a variety of puzzles and obstacles, which may or may not aid you in finding the answer to that burning question, “what the hell is going on?!”

-To claim that the brainteasers in Unit 44 are complex would be quite the exaggeration, yet some may still leave you stumped for moment or two.
-Oh and we mustn’t forget about the sections in which you literally have to dodge everything not standing still.
-Easily the most annoying aspect of the game, and this inclusion really didn’t make much sense.
-That said, it could have been much worse, as fortunately they’re few and far between.
+To claim that the brainteasers in Unit 44 are complex would be quite an exaggeration, yet some may still leave you stumped for a moment or two.
+Oh, and we mustn’t forget about the sections in which you literally have to dodge everything not standing still.
+Easily the most annoying aspect of the game and this inclusion really didn’t make much sense.
+That said, it could have been much worse, as fortunately, they’re few and far between.

-Now, the story itself is delivered entirely through written dialogue, and while your mileage may vary, after all was said and done, I found the entire thing to be somewhat… thought-provoking.
-In order to limit spoilers, I’ll just say this: there were certain things I’d have done differently while playing as Jonathan, given the chance.
+Now, the story itself is delivered entirely through written dialogue, and after all was said and done, I found the entire thing to be somewhat… thought-provoking.
+To limit spoilers, I’ll just say this: there were certain things I’d have done differently, given the chance.
 But alas, my only option was to play the hand fate had dealt me, and move on.